katie-rey/piha-surf-app/README.md

-## A react app using external API to depict the surf conditions in Piha
+## A react app, requesting an external API to depict the surf conditions in Piha

 ![Screen Shot 2022-07-08 at 2 57 10 PM](https://user-images.githubusercontent.com/96268293/177908710-64165ad0-eaf8-4010-af11-4db548a2c55b.png)